 - Did You Know? – a non-fiction comic strip featuring background information related to one of the news stories, accompanied by a lesson plan and supporting material.

 Click on that button to find many more links and suggestions for teaching each of the topics introduced in the various articles of The Canadian Reader.
-(E.g. the site may offer: “Before Reading” suggestions, “Extension” for added teaching ideas, “Internet Connections” for more information about the same story and related topics, “After Reading”) At the top right-hand side of the page, you will also find links to previous issues.
+(E.g. the site may offer: “Before Reading” suggestions, “Extension” for added teaching ideas, “Internet Connections” for more information about the same story and related topics, “After Reading”) On the right-hand side of the “Student Resource Links” page, you will also find links to previous issues during that school year.

 For the extra teacher resources that are available in LesPlan, please go to https://www.lesplan.com/en/resources There you will find:

 - Activities (“Find someone who…” to familiarize students with key people in Canada)

 - Assessment Rubrics (Criteria and marking rubric for assessing assignments of maps and paragraphs)

 - Assignments (Assignments to familiarize students with different aspects of Canada and current events)

 - Graphic Organizers (blank graphic organizers: everything from Big Ideas to Venn Diagrams)